dtbesson/EDAandRegressionCoursework/README.md

 I opted to use Python for the exploratory data analysis, then R for the regression models, as this is what I am most comfortable with.

-Please note that the Appendix section of the pdf report simply repeats what is in the attached Jupyter notebook and R file.
+In any other circumstance, I would have used mean value imputation in order to deal with the zeroes in the dataset.
+Since this was not yet taught on this course, it was not required and I decided to leave it out.

-Take a look!
+Please take a look!